-4 Correlation meter.
+- 4 Correlation meter.
 The meter position represents the correlation between right and left-hand signals.
-A value of 1 indicates 100% correlation (mono), 0 indicated no correlation and -1 indicates 100% negative correlation (out of phase signals).
-5 Freeze control.
+A value of 1 indicates 100% correlation (mono), 0 indicates no correlation and -1 indicates 100% negative correlation (out of phase signals). - 5 Freeze control.
 When selected, this control will freeze the view to capture an 'instant' in time.
-De-select to reactivate the dynamic view.
-6 Response value.
-Adjusts the response time of the meter.
-7 History.
-Toggles the history view on and off.
-8 Colour Selection.
+De-select to reactivate the dynamic view. - 6 Response value.
+Adjusts the response time of the meter. - 7 History.
+Toggles the history view on and off. - 8 Colour selection.
 Click to change the display colours, selecting from a grid of colour options.

-Stats and Setup
+Statistics and Setup